brandonchinn178/mergit/README.md

 Better than `aeson` for decoding nested JSON data that would be cumbersome to represent as Haskell ADTs.

-* `template-haskell-test-utils`: A library that defines utilities for testing Template Haskell code.

 * `graphql`: The `graphql-client` library that exposes an interface for calling a GraphQL API and consuming the output using `aeson-schemas`.